dmlc/dgl/docs/source/guide/data-download.rst

 4.2 Download raw data (optional)
 --------------------------------

-If our dataset is already in local disk, make sure it’s in directory ``raw_dir``.
-If we want to run our code anywhere without bothering to download and move data to the right directory, we can do it automatically by implementing function ``download()``.
+If a dataset is already in local disk, make sure it’s in directory ``raw_dir``.
+If one wants to run the code anywhere without bothering to download and move data to the right directory, one can do it automatically by implementing function ``download()``.

 If the dataset is a zip file, make ``MyDataset`` inherit from :class:`dgl.data.DGLBuiltinDataset` class, which handles the zip file extraction for us.
-Otherwise, implement ``download()`` like in :class:`dgl.data.QM7bDataset`:
+Otherwise, one needs to implement ``download()`` like in :class:`~dgl.data.QM7bDataset`:

 .. code::